Assassination of Qasem Soleimani: Status of U.S. troops in Iraq

-Al-Manar reported that "in an extraordinary session on Sunday, 170 Iraqi lawmakers signed a draft law requiring the government to request the withdrawal of U.S. troops from Iraq.
-Only 150 votes are needed that the draft resolution be approved."
-There are 329 lawmakers in total.
+170 Iraqi lawmakers signed a draft law requiring the government to request the withdrawal of U.S. troops from Iraq.
 Rudaw Media Network (Kurdish) described the 170 Iraqi lawmakers that signed the law as Shiite and that "Iraqi parliament's resolution to expel foreign troops has no legal consequences."
 Al Jazeera reported the resolution read "The government commits to revoke its request for assistance from the international coalition fighting Islamic State due to the end of military operations in Iraq and the achievement of victory" and "The Iraqi government must work to end the presence of any foreign troops on Iraqi soil and prohibit them from using its land, airspace or water for any reason."
 The resolution was approved in the Iraqi parliament.
 In response to the vote, Trump threatened Iraq with sanctions that would "make Iranian sanctions look somewhat tame" and demanded reimbursement for American investments on military facilities in Iraq.

 On 6 January 2020, the Pentagon released a letter from Marine Brigadier General William Seely to Abdul Amir, the Iraqi deputy director of Combined Joint Operations Baghdad, informing him that "as requested by the Iraqi Parliament and the Prime Minister, CJTF–OIR will be repositioning forces over the course of the coming days and weeks to prepare for onward movement."
 Shortly afterward, Chairman of the Joint Chiefs of Staff Mark Milley said, "That letter is a draft.
 It was a mistake, it was unsigned, it should not have been released ... [it was] poorly worded, implies withdrawal, that is not what's happening."

 A couple of days later, United States Department of State warned Iraq that it could lose access to its Federal Reserve Bank of New York accounts, in a phone call if U.S. troops were asked to leave, according to Iraqi officials.

 In mid February, the Iraqi government confirmed to NATO, that they could restart its training missions, which have been paused since the attack.
 Troops from CJTF–OIR are expected to be moved and work under the NATO banner instead.